smit1625/guard-sunspot/README.md

 The simplest way to install Guard is to use [Bundler](http://gembundler.com/).
 Please make sure to have [Guard](https://github.com/guard/guard) installed before continue.

-Add Guard::Cucumber to your `Gemfile`:
+Add Guard::Sunspot to your `Gemfile`:

 ```ruby
 group :development do